chronicleprotocol/documentation/docs/Products/VerifiedAssetOracle/data.md

 ---
 # Bringing Transparency to Tokenized Assets

- Proof of Asset provides onchain, cryptographic attestations that verify the reserves behind tokenized assets (stablecoins, wrapped tokens, RWAs, and more), ensuring transparent backing for depositors and protocols.
+Proof of Asset delivers onchain, cryptographic attestations that verify the underlying assets behind tokenized products such as stablecoins, wrapped tokens, and tokenized funds, providing transparent backing for depositors and protocols.

 ## Why Chronicle Proof of Asset?